 Each hourly rate follows the same methodology with variances in the base wage based on the qualification requirements of the DSP, aligned with the 2015 BLS data for Washington DC metropolitan area if appropriate, productivity assumptions & indirect requirements of the service.
-As an example, In-home Support reimbursement methodology is calculated using the living wage of \$15.00, which will be effective July 2020 as the base, productivity factor of 1.10 for a billable hour of \$15.60, an addition of 20.62% for employee related taxes & benefits for a total staff cost of \$19.59.
+As an example, In-home Support reimbursement methodology is calculated using the living wage of \$16.10, which will be effective July 2022 as the base, productivity factor of 1.10 for a billable hour of \$15.60, an addition of 20.62% for employee-related taxes & benefits for a total staff cost of \$19.59.
 An addition of 16% for indirect & 13% administrative overhead is added to the staff cost.
-The DSP rate will be inflated annually by the increase in LW Rate or by whatever the ICF/IID rates are increased for these hourly rates beginning with FY18.
+The DSP rate will be inflated anytime there is an increase in LW Rate or by whatever the ICF/IID rates are increased for these hourly rates beginning with FY18.

 Clinical Services, Physical Therapy, Speech Therapy, and Occupational Therapy: The waiver program has adopted rates for these clinical services similar to those in use for the DC EPSDT program, which uses the same qualifications for professional personnel to deliver these services & the same method of service delivery.
-To expand the number of qualified providers & increase access to this service the rate was set at \$100.00 per hour for all services in this category and per the approved cost of living adjustments the rate was inflated to \$101.04 in FY17 and to \$103.48. in FY20.
-Future inflation increases are tied to the CPI or Skilled Nursing Facility MBI, whichever is lower.
+To expand the number of qualified providers & increase access to this service the rate was set at \$100.00 per hour for all services in this category and per the approved cost of living adjustments the rate was inflated.
+Future inflation increases are tied to any rate of increase to the DC LW the rate for FY22 is \$111.07.